griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 <img src="/assets/module_8/Barplot_NumUniqueClones_BCR.png" alt="Number of Unique BCR Clones per Sample" width="1000"/>

 When we plot it looks like there might be some evidence of expansion.
-However, lets use scReportoire to look more in depth.
+However, lets use scRepertoire to look more in depth.

-## scReportoire for BCR analysis
+## scRepertoire for BCR analysis

 Unlike `combineTCR`, `combineBCR` produces a column called CTstrict of an index of nucleotide sequence and the corresponding V gene.
 This index automatically calculates the Levenshtein distance between sequences with the same V gene and will index sequences using a normalized Levenshtein distance with the same ID.
 After which, clone clusters are called using the components function.
 Clones that are clustered across multiple sequences will then be labeled with "Cluster" in the CTstrict header.
 We use the `threshold` parameter to set the normalized edit distance to consider, where the higher the number the more similarity of sequence will be used for clustering.